 - Justify the importance of national and state legal requirements for the protection and quality of public education.

-In module 2, you will gain an understanding of the different types of formative assessments teachers can use in the classroom and how they can affect English Language Learners in the public-school setting.
+In course 2, you will gain an understanding of the different types of formative assessments teachers can use in the classroom and how they can affect English Language Learners in the public-school setting.
 You will learn what formative assessments are, why they are important, how to use them to monitor and adjust instruction in the classroom, and how to incorporate formative data with instruction.

 - Demonstrate understanding of key indicators of assessments through discussion, creation, and application of formative assessments during classroom instruction.

 - Create and implement formative assessments to monitor students’ understanding of content during classroom instruction.